 Investors can buy shares of a company.
 You can buy 10 shares or 100 shares of Exxon or Microsoft (speaking of Microsoft, the cartoon on the right is my attempt to add some levity to this page).
 But most investors, instead, buy a stock mutual fund which pools the money from investors and buys the stock of many companies.
 In a stock mutual fund (there are other types, which invest in other securities), your money is spread among dozens to hundreds of companies, thereby reducing risk.
 This achieves one of the principal foundations of investing: diversification.
 If you have a limited amount of money, why would you buy one stock, or only several?
 It’s like putting all your eggs in one basket.
 If that company sputters, you might lose a lot of money.

 However, there is an alternative.
 About 44 years ago someone came up with a new concept, a new kind of mutual fund: index funds.
 These funds simply try to mirror the overall market, not beat it.
-They have no analysts, so management fees are very low, and stocks are not bought and sold regularly.
-Instead, the money from investors is spread among a fixed number of companies representative of the whole market.
-The absence of analysts, and the avoidance of commissions and taxes that occur from frequent selling, means that nearly all the gains go to the investors, with only a vey tiny amount retained by the mutual fund.
+The money from investors is simply spread among a fixed number of companies representative of the whole market.
+These funds have no expensive analysts, so management fees are very low, and stocks are not bought and sold regularly.
+The absence of analysts, and the avoidance of commissions and taxes that occur from frequent selling by managed funds to try to beat the market, means that nearly all the gains of index funds go to the investors, with only a vey tiny amount retained by the mutual fund.
 Such funds are referred to as passively managed, or simply passive funds, and today there is more money invested in index/passive funds than in managed funds.

 The most common of these are the S&P 500 index funds, which invest in the 500 largest U.S. companies.
-With dividends reinvested, the S&P 500 Index has had an average annual return of 9.7% over the past 30 years, 6.1% over the past 20 years and 12.15% over the past 10 years3, considerably higher returns than you get with savings like Certificates of Deposit (CDs).
+With dividends reinvested, the S&P 500 Index has had an average annual return of over 10% for the 59-year period from 1960 to October 2019, and over 15% annually from 2015 to October 20253, considerably higher returns than you get with savings like Certificates of Deposit (CDs).
 And there is a tax advantage4.
 And don't underestimate these returns; because of compounding, where you earn money on your investment and also on your earnings, your account grows faster every year, like a snowball gaining size as it rolls down a mountain, and your money grows quickly.
 My recommendation for someone who has an average risk tolerance and is starting with stocks is to invest equally in two different S&P 500 index mutual funds.
-One is the traditional more-common S&P 500 index mutual fund, where money in the fund is apportioned among the 500 companies based on company size, and which tracks the S&P 500 Index you see in the news.
-The other one is the "equal-weight" S&P 500 index mutual fund, where money in the fund is apportioned equally among the 500 companies.
-Details here.
+One is the traditional more-common S&P 500 index mutual fund, where money in the fund is apportioned among the 500 companies based on company size, and which tracks the S&P 500 Index you see in the news and shown in the chart on the right.
+The other one is the S&P 500 equal-weight index mutual fund, where money in the fund is apportioned equally among the 500 companies, and which has performed similarly to the traditional S&P 500 index.
+The reasoning behind this, and suggested mutual funds to buy, may be found here.

 For investors with different risk tolerance, more aggressive or more conservative, or other objectives (like more income from dividends), I offer other suggestions here.